10th Workshop on

 Presentation Formats

 Accepted papers will be presented as posters, with a selection invited for lightning talks.
+Remote participation is possible for both attendees and authors.
+Instead of presenting their poster physically, remote authors will upload heir poster to the workshop Web site.
 The workshop will also feature invited keynotes from leading researchers in academia and industry.

 Shared Task